Character-Based Handwritten Text Transcription with Attention Networks: Experimental evaluation

+When training the networks, we fix the image height to 64 pixels while maintaining the aspect ratio, group images with similar widths, and pad with whitespace to facilitate batching.
+We implement a biased importance sampling scheme to speed up training and decoding \cite{2014arXiv1412.2007J}.

-The visual features extractor has seven convolutional layers, each followed by a Rectified Linear Unit (ReLU) activation function \citep{nair2010rectified}.
-Each convolutional layer is followed by a $2 \times 2$ max-pooling layer, except for the third, fifth, and seventh layer, which use batch normalization following the convolution.
-Dropout ($p=0.5$) is applied to the inputs after the last convolutional layer.
+The CNN converts the text line images into a sequence of visual feature vectors.
+It consists of seven convolutional layers, each followed by a Rectified Linear Unit (ReLU) activation and then a max-pooling layer to reduce the spatial size of the representation.
+The third, fifth, and seventh layers use batch normalization following the convolution in order to speed up training.
+Dropout is applied to the output of the seventh convolutional layer in order to prevent overfitting.
+Table \ref{cnn} provides further detail on the CNN specifications.